 Hug the woman who doesn’t know.
 She thinks you are her friend.
 She reaches out her puny arms to you.
 Just smile and hug her quickly back.
 Have pity on her.
 Have compassion for her blindness.
 For her self-defeating refusal to join the ones who know.
 For her sad and unevolved rejection of universal abundance.

 Listen but do not hear as she wonders why she hasn’t seen you in awhile.
 She has chosen her own exile.
 Listen but do not hear as she tells you her mother is ill.
 Poor thing.
 She must have manifested the misfortune.
 Pat her head and walk away.
 Don’t look back.

 And don’t be tempted.
 All those who wear the black B are a threat to Us, even if they don’t know who We are.
 Say hello.
 Give a quick kiss.
 But be sure your connection ends there, or else you might reveal your knowledge of the List.
 Make and maintain appearances.
 Then leave the room.

 The B will protect you because you’re not on it.
 And you’ll do everything to stay off it.
-Anything to stay off it.
 Because you know.
-And you’re in the know.
 And they don’t.
 Poor things.
 They should have joined us when they had the chance.

 Yes, that is a threat.
 But no one threatened you.
 We love you.
 We are here to help you, remember?
 To empower you.

 The Blacklist doesn’t exist.
 And it musn’t.
 So it don’t.
 And you don’t know about it.
 Until you do.
 And believe me, you don’t.